alberto-dellera/alberto-dellera.github.io/_posts/2009-11-22-11gr2-new-algorithm-for-fast-refresh-of-on-commit-materialized-views.md

 I strongly believe that studying the internals is the best way to learn how to make the best use of any feature.
 Let's see an example of how the few bits of "internal knowledge" I shared here can be used in practice - that is, how a little investment in investigation makes for huge savings in effort afterwards, and huge gains in effectiveness of your work as well.

-It is well-known that it can be sometimes beneficial, in pre-11gR2, to place an index on the log (indexing the log is even suggested by support note "258252 "MATERIALIZED VIEW REFRESH: Locking, Performance, Monitoring").
+It is well-known that it can be sometimes beneficial, in pre-11gR2, to place an index on the log (indexing the log is even suggested by support note "258252 MATERIALIZED VIEW REFRESH: Locking, Performance, Monitoring").
 The scenario that benefits the most from such an index is when the log is composed of mostly-empty blocks, and hence an index access is preferable over a full table(log) scan; you get mostly-empty blocks, for example, when there are peeks in activity on the master tables that keep the log High Water Mark very high.

 From the above discussion, it is obvious that in pre-11gR2, the best index for join-only MVs was on (snaptime\$\$, m\_row\$\$) - not on snaptime\$\$ alone as it is sometimes suggested - to make the refresh operation an index-only one.